 Lead in Public Places

 It is a requirement of the Act that all dogs are kept under effective control at all times.
-The dog must be secured and restrained by means of a lead not exceeding 2 metres in length and held by a person of sufficient age and strength to control the dog.
+The dog must be secured and restrained by means of a lead not exceeding 2 metres in length and held by a person of sufficient age and strength to control the dog when in a public place.

 Dog Exercise Areas